Starter Syllabus

 Finally, we recommend having students engage with the syllabus through annotation.
 Dr. Remi Kalir (who researches social annotation and learning) has several brief, wonderful resources on his #Annotated Syllabus webpage sharing process he uses and teaches.

-• December 17: Deadline for instructors to submit grades (Tuesday at noon)
+• June 17: Deadline for instructors to submit grades (Tuesday)